cylc/cylc-doc/src/user-guide/installing-workflows.rst

 A new log file will be created in the workflow install log directory, detailing changes made.

-``cylc reinstall`` can be exectued from anywhere on the file system.
+``cylc reinstall`` can be executed from anywhere on the file system.
 To do this provide the named run you wish to reinstall.
 For example: